I’ll never forget the first time I experienced these two pedals in the same room.

 The “right” choice often comes down to the smallest details of how you play and what makes you love playing.

-So, I’ll try to break this down in a way that actually helps you make a decision.
+So, I’ll break this down in a way that actually helps you make a decision.

 If you’re the kind of player who loves to control everything with your guitar’s volume knob, the BD-2 might be your new best friend.
 When I roll back my Strat’s volume with the BD-2, it’s like discovering a whole new instrument.

 The pedal just breathes with you, cleaning up in a way that makes you fall in love with your tone.
-Plus, at around $100 new, it’s one of the better-value pedals around.
+Plus, at around $109 new, it’s one of the better-value pedals around.
+Want the premium version?
+The BD-2W Waza Craft runs about $187.
+And if it’s the smooth Marshall voice you’re after, the Bluesbreaker reissue is $249.

-However, if you’re chasing that elusive “always on” overdrive that makes everything sound a bit more expensive, then a Bluesbreaker-style pedal might be the one for you.
+If you’re chasing that elusive “always on” overdrive that makes everything sound a bit more expensive, then a Bluesbreaker-style circuit might be the one for you.

-I once did a blind test with my buddy during rehearsal, and he said my tone sounded “more professional” with the Bluesbreaker circuit engaged.
+I once did a rough blind test with a guy I write and record with.
+It wasn’t a lab-blind test, but he couldn’t see which pedal was engaged, and he said my tone sounded “more professional” with the Bluesbreaker circuit on.

-I guess there’s something about that smooth compression just makes everything sit right.
+I guess there’s something about that smooth compression that just makes everything sit right.

 Here are some things to think about: